RikudouSage/LemmyAutomod/README.md

   - `regex` - the regex string
   - `reason` - optional reason for the removal
   - `ban_moderators` - 0 or 1, whether the community's moderators should be banned, defaults to 0
+- `private_message_ban_regexes` - holds regexes that private message will be matched to and banned if they match
+  - `regex` - the regex string
+  - `reason` - optional reason for the removal
+  - `remove_all` - whether to remove all user's posts and comments
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.

 ## Settings